 In order to evaluate the suitability of the product and our service we require information from your side.

 b.
-Inform better inform our clients by providing accurate information
+Inform our clients better by providing accurate information

 in a comprehensible way in order to enable you to understand the

 nature of the insurance product or service offered, the investments

 linked to the insurance contract and the risks related to these

 products or services before making your decision whether to invest

 legal basis: Incorporated on December 23, 1997 Registered